section-engineering-education/engineering-education/articles/getting-started-with-container-as-a-service/index.md

 The following services and components make CaaS stand out among IaaS, PaaS, and other "as service" models:

-1. *Container registry* –  Software developers create containers through [images](https://phoenixnap.com/kb/docker-image-vs-container).
+1. *Container registry*:  Software developers create containers through [images](https://phoenixnap.com/kb/docker-image-vs-container).
 The developers pull the images stored in registries/ repositories such as docker hubs for container provisioning.
 CaaS providers host these container registries for management services.

 2. *Container management*: CaaS provides management and monitoring platforms to ensure containers are correctly provisioned, up and running, load-balanced, and in good health.

-3. *Rich set of Developer Tools* – Through application programming interfaces, CLIs, and web portals, the automation, monitoring, and management tasks are bundled together for accessibility and ease of use in CaaS.
+3. *Rich set of Developer Tools*: Through application programming interfaces, CLIs, and web portals, the automation, monitoring, and management tasks are bundled together for accessibility and ease of use in CaaS.

 CaaS is more suitable for Microservice oriented applications because of the independent Infrastructure that such applications rely on.